15. What I’ve Learned About Life in Panama

 7. Never zone out while driving or you might miss that parked car, sleeping dog, massive pothole, herd of cows or car-totaling speed bump smack in the middle of the road.

-13. NEVER tell a Panamanian “No hurry!”
+13. Never, ever tell a Panamanian "No hurry!"

 16. If you use a water bottle, sterilize it at least once a week or you'll be sorry.